KelTec P32 Review : Our Favorite Pocket Pistol?

 Ringing Steel

-This gun barely has sights, and it has a very short sight radius.
+This little gun barely has sights, and it has a very short sight radius.
 What happens when these two are combined with a DAO trigger?
 Well, it means you have a gun that can be challenging to shoot.
 If you are willing to practice, then you can drive the gun well.
 The DAO trigger is about five pounds and really not bad as far as DAO triggers go.
 It’s a ton better than the S&W Bodyguard .380.

 At seven to 15 yards, I felt very comfortable taking headshots on an FBI Q target.
 I only have a single magazine, but I shot a modified El Pres drill without the reload and landed five of six rounds into the A-zone of an IPSC, with one in the C zone in seven seconds.
 For a teeny tiny gun, I was impressed.